 No entity is exempted from bankruptcy proceedings.
 Nonetheless, specific financial institutions can only be the target of a bankruptcy petition if initiated by a relevant government agency.
-For instance, insurance companies can solely be petitioned by the Indonesian Financial Services Authority.
+By way of example, insurance companies can solely be petitioned by the Indonesian Financial Services Authority.
 The applicable legislation is Law No 40 of 2014 on Insurance.